Ann Hansen: Direct Action

 By the late 1970s, Hansen was living in Toronto, where she met Brent Taylor.
 She then moved to Vancouver and began a relationship with Taylor.
-They decided to form a guerrilla organization named Direct Action, with the addition of Julie Belmas and Gerry Hannah, local fixtures of Vancouver's punk scene.
+They decided to form a guerrilla organization named Direct Action, with the addition of Doug Stewart, Julie Belmas and Gerry Hannah, local fixtures of Vancouver's punk scene.
 The group carried out militant actions which included an attack on a BC Hydro substation on Vancouver Island and the Litton Industries bombing in Toronto.
 The Litton Industries site was preparing to build components for US cruise missiles and the explosion played a part in Litton losing the contract.
-The group later fire-bombed several Red Hot Video stores in Vancouver which sold hardcore porn.
+Hansen, as a member of a separate group known as the Wimmin’s Fire Brigade, later fire-bombed several Red Hot Video stores in Vancouver which sold hardcore porn.

 Hansen and other members of Direct Action were arrested in 1983 and she was remanded to Oakalla Prison in British Columbia.
 After being sentenced to life imprisonment, she was moved to Kingston Prison for Women and later the Grand Valley Institution for Women in Kitchener.
-She was struck by the amount of prisoners who were indigenous or black.
+She was struck by the number of prisoners who were indigenous or black.
 Hansen was released on parole after seven years.
 Hansen released a memoir entitled Direct Action: Memoirs of an Urban Guerrilla in 2001.